ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 * 'scope', specifying the name of the groups, that the Client requests to access.
 This parameter is a CBOR byte string that encodes a CBOR array, whose format MUST follow the data model AIF-PUBSUB-GROUPCOMM defined below.
 * 'audience', an identifier, corresponding to either the KDC or the Broker.

-Other additional parameters can be included if necessary, as defined in {{I-D.ietf-ace-oauth-authz}}.
+Other additional parameters can be included if necessary, as defined in {{RFC9200}}.

 For the Broker, the scope represents pub-sub topics i.e., the application group, and for the KDC, the scope represents the security group.
 If there is a one-to-one mapping between the application group and the security group, the client uses the same scope for both requests.
 If there is not a one-to-one mapping, the correct policies regarding both sets of scopes MUST be available to the AS.